Mohanned33Ahmed/Flowers-Classification/README.md

 # Flowers-Classification
-This is a ResNet50 Convolutional Neural Network model which classifies five separate types of flowers (Daisy, Dandellion, Rose, Sunflower and Tulip).
+Applying Deep-learning to classify flower types.
+The model deploys a Convolutional Neural Network with an architecture of ResNet-50 using pytorch framework and fastai library.
+Transfer learning is used in training the model to shorten and facilitate the training operation.
+The dataset has five flower types which are daisy, dandelion, rose, sunflower, and tulip.
+The dataset has been obtained from Kaggle.
+The present model delivers a very high accuracy.